christianhaitian/PortMaster/ports.md

 Title="CorsixTH ."
 Desc="An opensource clone of Theme Hospital.
 Load your Theme Hospital files into the ports/corsixth/HOSP folder.
 As an example, the demo files of Theme Hospital is already included." porter="Jetup and Romadu" locat="CorsixTH.zip" runtype="rtr"

+Title="Cosmo-Engine ."
+Desc="A new game engine to play the MS-DOS game Cosmo's Cosmic Adventure on modern systems.
+Episode 1 is included and you can add Episode 2 and 3 gamefiles to the data folder" runtype="rtr"

 Title_F="Cro-Mag_Rally ."
 Desc="This is a port of Pangea Software’s racing game Cro-Mag Rally.
 Take control of the caveman Brog as you race through the  Stone, Bronze, and Iron Ages in primitive vehicles." porter="brooksytech" locat="cromagrally.zip" runtype="rtr"

 Title="Dave_Gnukem ."
 Desc="Dave Gnukem is a cross-platform 2D scrolling platform shooter inspired by Duke Nukem 1." porter="Bamboozler" locat="Davegnukem.zip" runtype="rtr"